senocular/senocular.github.com/articles/js_object_primitive.md

 {} === {} // false
 ```

-You might say objects don't really have their own value; that they're just containers for other values.
-It's largely the literal syntax that's being used that makes the object values appear to be the same even though they're each separate instances of `Object`.
+It's largely the literal syntax that's being used here that makes the object values appear to be the same even though they're each separate instances of `Object`.
 The above is really a shorthand for:

 ```javascript
 new Object() === new Object() // false